weinsteinabi/WeinsteinActivity15/README.md

 ## Creating a GitHub Repository for Activity #14

-The repository supplements the tasks from Activity #14 for STAT 184, which involves creating a .QMD file documenting changes and visualizations for a variety of previous assignments.
-The goals of this activity are to allow students to practice revising and improving code, developing narrative text, and working with GitHub.
+This repository supplements the tasks from Activity #14 for STAT 184, which involves creating a .QMD file documenting changes and visualizations for a variety of previous assignments.
+The goals of this activity (Activity #15) are to allow students to practice revising and improving code, developing narrative text, and working with GitHub.
 These are all skills that will be implemented in the Course Project at the end of the semester.

 #### Activity #14 Tasks